 Here we provide a link to the Amboseli Baboon Research Project long-term rainfall data (click "read only" to open the file, you can cut and paste the data into your own spreadhseet).
 These data were collected at our research camp on the southern border of Amboseli National Park (37M 03 01 778E; 97 03 100N; 1160M; ACC 6.9).
 They were collected by ABRP with primary support from the National Science Foundation (most recently BCS-0323553 and IOS-0919200).
 Data collection has been continuous and collected on a daily basis since August 1976.
-The current sheet is up to date through the 2012 calendar and hydrological years.
+We endeavor to keep the rainfall data up to date through the last complete hydrological year.
 If you use these data, please acknowledge the Amboseli Baboon Research Project, especially Jeanne Altmann and Susan Alberts.

 This protocol describes the methods used to preserve fecal samples in the field, to extract steroid hormones from these samples, and to assay samples for hormone metabolites.